What visitor requirements are in place?

 One visitor is allowed to accompany each patient in an outpatient clinic setting.
 This visitor must be over the age of 12.

-One visitor is allowed to accompany each adult patient in an inpatient setting.
+Two visitors are allowed to accompany each adult patient in an inpatient setting.
 This visitor must be over the age of 18.

 Two parent/guardian visitors are allowed to accompany each patient in a pediatric area of the hospital.
 These visitors must be over the age of 18.